Renjian-buchai/anti-formatter/src/CONTRIBUTING.md

   - Linux (Debian): `sudo apt-get install clang-format-10 clang-tidy-10`
 - Just use google style.
 Can't be bothered to continue

-## Issues

-- Known errors:
-  - None.
-There are many, we just don't know about them.
-  - If you find any, feel free to just stop using this service.
-  - Please don't add any issues, because we won't fix them.
-  - If you want something done correctly, do it yourself.

 Most importantly, enjoy, I guess.